PennLINC/babs/docs/source/jobs.rst

 Recommended workflow of job submission and status checking
 ***************************************************************
-Processing large-scale datasets and handling hundreds or even thousands of jobs could be tough for many data analysts.
-We hope BABS could help this process.
+Processing large-scale datasets and handling hundreds or even thousands of jobs can be tough.
+We hope BABS can help this process.
-For best experience, we recommend using ``babs-submit`` and ``babs-status`` in the following steps;
+We recommend using ``babs-submit`` and ``babs-status`` in the following way;
 in short, it's a iteration between ``babs-submit`` and ``babs-status``:

 #.
-Check how many jobs to run: run ``babs-status --project_root /path/to/my_BABS_project``.
+Check how many jobs need to run: run ``babs-status --project_root /path/to/my_BABS_project``.
-   This will return a summary that includes number of jobs to complete.
+   This will return a summary that includes the number of jobs that are expected to complete.
    See :ref:`list_included_subjects` for how BABS determines this list of jobs to complete.
 #.
 You may submit several exemplar jobs with ``babs-submit``, then check job status
    with ``babs-status`` to see if they finish successfully.